ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 considered less accessable and more difficult to learn.
 Regardless, learning the library provides a user with the ability to maximize processing ability.
 MPI is a library standard, meaning there are several libraries based on MPI that you can use to develop parallel code.
-Two solutions available on Summit are OpenMPI and Intel MPI.
+OpenMPI and Intel MPI are solutions available on most CURC systems.

 Couldn't find what you need?
 [Provide feedback on these docs!](https://forms.gle/bSQEeFrdvyeQWPtW9)